 How to Protect New Grass Seed From Frost

-close up of green grass
+green grass

-Written by: LCMM , February 17, 2021
+Written by: LCMM , December 15, 2023

-Winter’s arrival brings cold nights and freezing temperatures.
-After you have planted new grass, the next step to enjoying your lawn involves keeping the grass healthy during the cold months.
 Understand the effects of frost on grass and how Green & Black LLC can help your property stay lush and green.

 Contact Us

-Will Frost Kill New Grass?
+Will Frost Kill Grass Seeds or New Grass?

 • Avoid stepping on the grass: Walking or driving over frosted grass will damage the blades.
 As the grass freezes, the cells inside expand.
 When you step on the blades, they snap, which causes damage at a cellular level.

-• Water the turf before it freezes: If there is plenty of water in the land, the evaporation process will generate enough heat to keep the grass from freezing.
-Deep watering in the evening with a professional irrigation system from Green & Black LLC can allow moisture to release overnight.
+• Water the turf before it freezes: If there is plenty of water in the land, evaporation will generate enough heat to keep the grass from freezing.
+Deep watering in the evening can allow moisture to release overnight.

-• Fertilize the land during autumn: The fresh morning dew will help spread fertilizer, so your grass can grow stronger before winter.
+• Fertilize the land during autumn: The fresh morning dew will help spread fertilizer so your grass can grow stronger before winter.
 Fertilizing in the fall can also lead to a greener lawn in the springtime.
 Green & Black LLC provides timely fertilization services so you can focus on preparing for a cold winter.

 Can I Mow After a Frost?

 When the weather gets colder, pay attention to the date of the first frost.
-Try to plan your last mow of the season around a week to a few days before the first frost, so your grass can be as short as possible before winter.
+Try to plan your last mow of the season around a week to a few days before the first frost so your grass can be as short as possible before winter.

 The mowers at Green & Black LLC can take the pressure of mowing off your shoulders.
 We provide mowing and other services so you can head into winter knowing your grass is in the best shape possible.